 Since moving to the East Bay in 2009, he’s worked on issues of affordable housing and anti-displacement at Bay Area Economics, the Tenderloin Neighborhood Development Corporation, and the City of Oakland’s Cultural Affairs Division.
 In 2019, he received a PhD in Geography from UC Berkeley, where he researched the longstanding role of music and dance in campaigns to empower, but also police, Oakland’s working-class communities of color.

 Before the pandemic, he worked as a DJ and event producer, and he looks forward to once again building joyful spaces for communal connection on the dance floor.
-As Policy Associate, Alex is honored to collaborate with EBHO’s members and allies to advance structural solutions for housing justice across the East Bay, with a focus on tenant protections and an equitable COVID-19 recovery.
+As Policy Manager, Alex is honored to collaborate with EBHO’s members and allies to advance structural solutions for housing justice across the East Bay, with a focus on tenant protections and an equitable COVID-19 recovery.